2Printer Settings

 2Printer.exe -ini

-If you don't change 2Printer Settings, the printing will be performed according to your printer's settings.
+If you don't change 2Printer Settings and don't make any modifications using Syntax, the printing will be performed according to your printer's settings.
 To check them, go to Control Panel\All Control Panel Items\Devices and Printers, then right-click a device and select Printing preferences.

 Changing printing preferences in Windows